jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

 =================================================================================
-another way to test if something is NOT None
+another way to test if something is NOT the same object as None
 =================================================================================

 ----